sjl/.plan/README.markdown

 Need to remember to ask Alan if he has any suggestions on reading material I should look at over the weekend before I start with him on Monday.

+## 2023-10-20

+HG545.
+More on transposable elements, this time about LTR retrotransposons.

+Met with Bob about rotation paperwork.

+Last day of my first rotation!
+I think it went well.
+Looking forward to trying out more things in the next few rotations, but this one was great!